35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 description: "Council to fulfill 11,000 council home pledge through DPAs "
 date: 2024-08-09T16:55:10.448Z
 ---
-When Southwark Council recently [ended the ‘direct delivery’ of new council housing](https://southwarknews.co.uk/area/southwark/council-says-it-must-stop-building-its-own-homes-and-rely-on-developers-instead/), the main strand of its council house building programme, it also announced that 3,057 council homes had been started (up to May 2024), of which 1,486 were complete.
+Southwark Council recently [ended the ‘direct delivery’ of new council housing](https://southwarknews.co.uk/area/southwark/council-says-it-must-stop-building-its-own-homes-and-rely-on-developers-instead/), the main strand of its council house buildiing programme.
+At the same time it announced that it had started to build 3,057 council homes, and completed 1,486.

 The figures were given in an [update report](<https://moderngov.southwark.gov.uk/documents/s121469/Report Southwarks New Homes Programme Update.pdf>) to the Council Cabinet meeting on 22 July.
 The report also says that 312 intermediate homes and 495 private homes are under construction, with 134 intermediate and 130 private homes completed .
 Southwark’s target was to have at least 2,500 council homes built or under construction by 2022.
 It will now rely upon private developments to fulfil a 2013 pledge to build 11,000 new council homes by 2043.